alok-mishra-01/myFood/README.md

 # myFood
-Built for foodie techies by techie foodies
+Built for foodie techie entrepreneurs by techie foodies entrepreneurs